sebsto/amplify-ios-workshop/BOA332/instructions/content/40_add_api/30_client_code.md

 ## Modify UserData class

-`UserData` holds a hard coded list of landmarks, loaded from a JSON files (*Landmarks/Resources/landmarkData.json*).
-The `Landmarks/Models/Data.swift` class loads the JSON file at application startup time using this line:
+`UserData` holds a hard coded list of landmarks, loaded from a JSON file (*Landmarks/Resources/landmarkData.json*).
+The `Data.swift` class loads the JSON file at application startup time using this line:

 ```swift
 let landmarkData: [Landmark] = load("landmarkData.json")
 ```

-Let's replace `UserData.swift` with the below
+Let's modify `UserData.swift` to initialize the `landmarkData` variable with an empty array `[]` instead.
+Open *Landmarks/Models/UserData.swift* and copy / paste the code below.

 ```swift {hl_lines=[13]}
 /*